johnko/dtfc/README.md

 A db of large files, like photos and videos for example, would be painful to maintain.

+I'm hoping dtfc can be a simple distributed GET/PUT service for CouchDB attachments.

 ## THOUGHTS

 - Flags: